Binalong Bay, Tasmaniaa

-Binalong Bay is a small coastal town in north-east Tasmania, situated at the southern end of the Bay of Fires.
+10 minutes north of St Helens is the little community of Binalong Bay, which marks the beginning of the Bay of Fires.
 Originally a fishing hamlet, the town is now a village with a large proportion of holiday dwellings.
-Noted for its rock and surf fishing, it is here that visitors first see the bay s large expanse of untouched coastline, lined with clean, white beaches punctuated by picturesque granite outcrops covered in orange lichen.
-With an array of accommodation, fishing and diving facilities, and a general store and cafe, Binalong Bay is an idyllic location for those seeking a holiday in heaven and an ideal starting point for walks along the coastline.
+Noted for its rock and surf fishing, it is here that visitors first see the bay's large expanse of untouched coastline, lined with clean, white beaches punctuated by picturesque granite outcrops covered in orange lichen.
+With an array of accommodation, fishing and diving facilities, and a general store and cafe, Binalong Bay is an idyllic location for those seeking a 'holiday in heaven' and an ideal starting point for walks along the coastline.

 The township marks the southern extremity of the Bay of Fires, an iconic 29-kilometre stretch of coastline renowned for its giant granite boulders covered in orange lichen, not to mention its white sandy beaches (they are often named among the best beaches in the world).
 This whole coast is popular with divers because of its kelp forests and underwater caves.

 There are many secluded coves and bays to the north of Binalong Bay within the Bay of Fires Conservation Area that are ideal for camping, fishing, swimming or just lazing around and taking in the eye-pleasing coastal vistas.
 Please note, facilities are very basic - you will need to carry your own food and water.
 Many campsites are sheltered, being popular with fishermen, photographers and birdwatchers.
 At Bay of Fires you can expect to experience grey kangaroos, wallabies, wombats, echidnas and possums plus many sea and forest birds.